Hot Standby Router Protocol Explained

 Active router

 An active router is the main router.
-An active router is a physical router that plays the role of a virtual router.
-It receives the traffic from the local subnet and forwards that traffic to the destination.
+An active router is a physical router that serves as a virtual router.
+It receives traffic from the local subnet and forwards it to the destination.

 Standby router

 A standby router is the backup router of the main router.
 If the main router fails, the standby router quickly takes over the responsibilities of the main router.
-In other words, if the main router fails, HSRP automatically transfers the role of the virtual router to the standby router.
+In other words, if the primary router fails, HSRP automatically transfers the virtual router's role to the standby router.

 Other routers